openplans/openblock-old/docs/main/schemas.rst

 OpenBlock's :doc:`../packages/ebpub` package provides several models for defining Schemas.
-This section provides a brief example of creating a Schema, defining its custom fields, and creating a NewsItem with the Schema.
+This section provides a brief example of creating a Schema, defining its optional custom fields, and creating a NewsItem with the Schema.

 It is assumed for this section that you have installed either